jirsoft/PropText/README.md

 *justify.PROP(txt$, txtWidth%, dx%)*...**full jutified left and right word wrapped** proportional text with size txtWidth% written to offset dx%

-*justifyLine.PROP(txt$, txtWidth%, dx%)*...**full jutified left and right word wrapped** ONE LINE of proportional text with size txtWidth% written to offset dx%
+*justifyLine.PROP(txt$, txtWidth%, dx%)*...**full jutified left and right word wrapped** ONE LINE of proportional text with size txtWidth% written to offset dx%.
+In txt$ is then returned non printed rest

 *getTextWidth.PROP(fnt$, txt$)*...returns width of the proportinal text in font fnt% in pixels